The podcast version for this interview is available, please check it out (contains detailed show notes).

-I had the pleasure of spending an hour with Wayne Stambaugh, to discus KiCad.
+I had the pleasure of spending an hour with Wayne Stambaugh, to discuss KiCad.

 KiCad, which started as a private project by Jean-Pierre Charras, an Academic at IUT de Grenoble in 1992 (just a couple of years after the Web was born!!!), is now the PCB design tool of choice for thousands of professional engineers and hobbyists.

-Wayne, a self taught programmer, is the current leader for the KiCad project.
+Wayne, a self-taught programmer, is the current leader for the KiCad project.
 He was one of the first contributors to the project when he joined in 2006.
-If fact, it was a team of three: Jean-Pierre Charras (the original creator), Dick Hollenbeck (the first project leader), and Wayne.
+In fact, it was a team of three: Jean-Pierre Charras (the original creator), Dick Hollenbeck (the first project leader), and Wayne.

 Wayne even had to learn how to read the early documentation in French!

 In this interview, Wayne takes us back in time, to tell the story of KiCad’s early days, trials and tribulations (also known as “code refactoring”).

 Of course, we also discussed the future of KiCad.
 With CERN backing the project, as well as other organizations (like Wit, which now employs Wayne full time to work on KiCad as its leader), and thousands of people contributing donations, I expect KiCad to grow and became perhaps the best open-source PCB tool.

 Wayne spoke about his experience at the recent first KiCad conference (KiCon) and the future of KiCad.

 Tech Explorations was a proud sponsor to KiCon :-).

 It was a lot of fun, and I wish I could have been there.
 I was working on my new ESP32 course at the time.